Systems-first builder

 Read noteSecurity

-How telemetry, review workflows, and false-positive controls shape practical detection systems.
+How event logs, review workflows, and false-positive controls shape practical anti-cheat work.

-Design questions behind agent platforms that run near private data and real operators.
+Design questions behind agent platforms that run near private data and real users.

 Make autonomy reliable enough to leave the lab.